financeCoding/dartgap/README.md

 DartGap allows you to use Dart to implement mobile applications using Apache Cordova (formerly PhoneGap).

-Currently DartGap its more a proof of concept rather than a production ready wrapper of the full Cordova 1.6 API but the idea is to implement all of it.
+Currently DartGap does not implement the full Cordova 1.8 API however the idea is to implement all of it.
 So if you find something missing then grab the keyboard and send us a pull request.

 Getting started
 ---------------